Back to Wyoming

 Eligible provider

-A healthcare professional who is actively enrolled in Medicaid, has relevant privileges at a labor and delivery facility, and holds specific medical licenses such as obstetrician-gynecologist or family physician providing obstetrical services, midwife, general surgeon providing cesarean section backup, or any other health care provider as determined by rules set by the department.
+A healthcare professional who is actively enrolled in Medicaid, has relevant privileges at a labor and delivery facility, and is licensed as an obstetrician gynecologist, family physician providing obstetrical services, midwife, general surgeon providing cesarean section backup, or any other health care provider as determined by rule of the Department of Health.

 Rural and frontier areas